Travel Diaries: Hiking the Kasteelspoort route up Table Mountain, South Africa

 The route we chose was the Kasteelspoort which starts near Camps Bay and then goes up over the 12 Apostles side of the mountain.

-You will need good shoes, suncream and a lot of water and I would not personally recommend this route for children the elderly.
+I would not personally recommend this route for children the elderly.
 My friend who was pregnant met us at the top and went via cable car.
 That being said, about halfway up we encountered an old couple who walk it every day and seemed a lot more spritely than we were!
 It all depends on what you are used to.